daniel-pye/basic_python/README.md

 Basic Python
 ============

-This repo contains scrips created while exploring the basics of the Python programming language and my solutions to Python challenges.
+This repo contains scripts created while exploring the basics of the Python programming language and my solutions to Python challenges.

 This readme file is also a curated notebpad of tips and tricks picked up during the process.